jimysancho/agent-py-gpt/Readme.md

 # 3. Main files

+## 3.1 Notebooks examples
 - [`main.ipynb`](https://github.com/jimysancho/agent-py-gpt/blob/agent-main/main.ipynb): here you can find end-to-end explanations of how this multi-agent project is implemented.
 - [`0_subjects.ipynb`](https://github.com/jimysancho/agent-py-gpt/blob/agent-main/0_subjects.ipynb): an example of a question with 0 subjects answered.
 - [`relationship_retriever_example.ipynb`](https://github.com/jimysancho/agent-py-gpt/blob/agent-main/relationship_retriever_example.ipynb): to showcase how the relationships can be leveraged to improve the results.

+## 3.2 Classes

+- [Retrievers](https://github.com/jimysancho/agent-py-gpt/tree/agent-main/app/retrievers): The implementation of all of the retrievers.
+- [Agents](https://github.com/jimysancho/agent-py-gpt/tree/agent-main/app/agent): LLMs utils, including the different agents.
+- [Prompts](https://github.com/jimysancho/agent-py-gpt/tree/agent-main/app/prompts): The prompts used to "train" the agents and to answer the queries.

 # 4. How to use it?